internetitem/ReactorBuilder/README.md

 ReactorBuilder
 ==============

-Programatically build a Maven Reactor project
+Programmatically build a Maven Reactor project

 There are currently two "runnable" versions of this project:
 * A command-line runner which takes command line parameters